MatthewJay412/Project1/README.md

 Final Thoughts
 This project wasn’t about building the most perfect model in the world.
-It was about understanding — really seeing — the hidden stories in the data.
-And if I’m being honest?
-I had a lot of fun doing it.
+It was about understanding and really seeing the hidden stories in the data and I had a lot of fun doing it!